melwintjoshy/Wine-Quality-Prediction-with-MLOps-/README.md

 ## 🔍 Problem Statement

-Predict the quality of wine on a scale of 0–10 based on its physicochemical properties like acidity, sugar, pH, etc.
+Predict the quality of wine based on its physicochemical properties like acidity, sugar, pH, etc.

 ---